vivek-344/InnovateHub/README.md

 # InnovateHub
-A simple HTML CSS project.
+A simple HTML CSS website made as a University Project.